 The Oracle of Omaha has long preached that the long term is the only view for an investment -- even if the investor is beyond retirement age.
 He's said before that his ideal holding period is "forever" -- and the Mars-Wrigley-Berkshire deal is yet another example of Buffett putting that theory into practice.

 Yet most investors have not learned this lesson.
-Recent NYSE data showed that the average holding period for a stock is now less than one year.
+Recent New York Stock Exchange data showed that the average holding period for a stock is now less than one year.

 What truly matters

-Buffett's patience, discipline, and willingness to act when others won't make him a better investor than you.
+Buffett's willingness to act when others won't, along with his patience and discipline, make him a better investor than you.
 Those aren't his only advantages, though.
 Not long ago, we wrote an article highlighting a few other reasons why Warren Buffett is a better investor than you.

 It seemed like a truism to us -- the man has built one of history's great fortunes on the power of his investing acumen, after all -- but some readers took offense.

 We got emails telling us that Buffett has tons of advantages over the common man, ranging from his enormous war chest of cash to his access to executives and/or privileged information.
-And while there weren't many people who could have contributed $5 billion to Goldman Sachs, getting a guaranteed 10% yield along the way, having lots of cash isn't necessarily the advantage many readers made it out to be.
+And while there aren't many people who could command the same sort of sweetheart deals on Goldman Sachs and General Electric, having lots of cash isn't necessarily the advantage many readers made it out to be.

 For starters ...

 While those are solid companies, their size illustrates how small a pond Buffett generally fishes in (Comdisco is a shocking exception).
-According to Capital IQ, while there are more than 25,000 companies trading on the world's major exchanges, there are just 1,403 currently capitalized at $3 billion or greater.
+According to Capital IQ (a division of Standard & Poor's), while there are more than 33,000 companies trading on the world's exchanges, there are just 1,940 currently capitalized at $3 billion or greater.
 That means Buffett's cash position effectively locks him out of 95% of all public companies.

-Further, because Buffett has said he won't invest in technology stocks, he's out another 123 opportunities, including companies he reveres, such as Google.
+Furthermore, because Buffett has said he won't invest in technology stocks, he's out another 182 opportunities, including companies he reveres, such as Google

-All in all, Buffett is restricted to a universe of some 1,200 stocks -- which is far from ideal.
-In fact, Buffett has said that he could earn 50% annual returns each and every year if he had just $1 million to invest, because it would give him free rein in the market.
+In all, Buffett is restricted to a universe of some 1,700 stocks -- which is far from ideal.
+In fact, he has said that he could earn 50% annual returns each and every year if he had only $1 million to invest, because it would give him free rein in the market.

-With just $1 million or less, for example, Buffett could have taken advantage of recent ridiculously cheap opportunities in the micro-cap sector ... such as when $15 million SmartPros traded at an absurd 1.7 enterprise value/FCF ratio not too long ago.
+With just $1 million or less, for example, he could take advantage of cheap opportunities in the micro-cap sector ... such as $140 million Diamond Hill Investment Group

-But because SmartPros is so small, Buffett never even bothered with it.
-Heck, because SmartPros is so small, you probably didn't bother with it, either.
+But because Diamond Hill is so small, Buffett probably doesn't even know about it.
+Heck, because Diamond Hill is so small, you probably didn't know about it, either.

 Friends in high places